whjfung/Stock-Portfolio-Optimizer/README.md

 will accentuate gains & losses.
 Foreign investing involves special risks, including a greater volatility and political, economic and currency risks and differences in accounting methods.
 A security’s or a firm’s past investment performance is not a guarantee or predictor of future investment performance.

+# Credits
+Inspired by Youtube channel Computer Science at https://www.youtube.com/watch?v=bvDkel5whUY with some improvements